-Each quarter, our teammates build individual objectives and measurable goals (OMGs) – which other orgs sometimes call ‘OKRs’ – that align with both professional and personal values.
+Last but not least, every quarter, our teammates build individual objectives and measurable goals (OMGs) – which other orgs sometimes call ‘OKRs’ – that align with both professional and personal values.
 On the professional side, each teammate works with their group to build out their own goals and KPIs (e.g., engineering, product, operations, research team) for the quarter.
-We also support teammates to build personal OMGs, and we regularly check in with teammates during their 1:1s, which they set with their team leads or CEO every week.
+We also support teammates to build personal OMGs, and we regularly check in with teammates during their 1:1s, which they set with their team leads or Andy every week.
 (Want more examples of OMGs?
 We are inspired by the Measure What Matters framework.)

 Although our teammates live across the globe, we come together regularly.
 This has of course shifted during COVID-19, though we plan to continue this tradition when it’s safe to do so.

 One of our core values is ‘obligation to speak up.’